Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/PW_Crack_3.md

 65d9c68e03807969851a83b28bbebed1
 ```

-But if you Google for it you are probably not going to find the answer.
+But if you Google for it, you are probably not going to find the answer.
 The challenge creator was too smart for that.

 So lets write a brute forcer by changing the `level_3_pw_check` function slightly
 ```python